caitlinaherne/caitlinaherne.github.io/README.md

 ## Edmonton, AB ∙ 780-908-4316 ∙ caherne9@gmail.com

 ### HIGHLIGHTS OF SKILLS
-* Bachelor of Arts graduate with 6 years of teaching and mentoring experience in children’s education
+* 6 years of teaching and mentoring experience in children’s education
 * Developed strong intercultural communication skills by completing training, courses from different disciplines, and intercultural experiences for Certificate in International Learning requirements
 * Awarded the Youth Media Alliance’s Andra Sheffer Scholarship for commitment to creating age-appropriate educational content about multiculturalism and inclusion targeting children across Canada
 * Strengthened bilingual language skills by mentoring and communicating in English and French

 ### EDUCATION
-**Bachelor of Arts, Film Studies** with Distinction | GPA: 3.9
-University of Alberta, Edmonton AB
+**Bachelor of Arts, Film Studies** with Distinction University of Alberta, Edmonton AB
 _Sept.
 2016 - Nov.
 2022_
 * **Minors:** Christian Theology and Music